Your Helpful Guide to Safe Medications During Pregnancy

 There are no human studies evaluating if these medications have an impact on the gut microbiome.
 Laboratory experiments suggest that diphenhydramine, dextromethorphan, guaifenesin, and acetaminophen shouldn’t affect the growth of common gut microbiome members [18].

-An alternative to relieve cough and sore throat are cough drops made with menthol.
+An alternative to relieve cough and sore throat is cough drops made with menthol.

 Menthol acts as a local anesthetic and gives a cooling sensation.
 Look at the ingredients though, because cough drops may contain other ingredients like dextromethorphan.